This Is How I Read

 LIVING WITH A LEARNING DISORDER

 Being Diagnosed with NVLD: In 2005 I was diagnosed with a learning disorder and told that I was ‘textbook NLD’.
 I’d never heard of NLD so I had to educate myself about the condition.
 Nonverbal Learning Disorder is an invisible learning disability that can affect every aspect of your life.
-NVLD is is basically a visual/spatial perceptual distortion that can make comprehension of the written word extremely challenging.
+NVLD is basically a visual/spatial perceptual distortion that can make comprehension of the written word extremely challenging.
 It’s kind of like dyslexia on steroids and in my case translates that I don’t learn by reading.
-Although I can read my comprehension is not guaranteed.
+Although I can read, my comprehension is not guaranteed.
 I am an auditory learner.
 I learn by listening.

 Growing Up With NVLD: I never understood why I didn’t seem to get it like the other kids.
 I was bullied, taunted and ridiculed – even by the teachers – told that I was stupid and I believed it.
 I wanted desperately to learn but the lessons all came in the form of written text and being a student who didn’t learn by reading I didn’t stand a chance.
 I was labelled dumb, lazy, and ignorant by people who didn’t realize I had a learning disability.
 Consequently I lost all interest in school.
 I had to learn how to teach myself.